google/webdriver.dart/README.md

 Testing
 -------

-To run the tests, you need to first run selenium-server-standalonei, which you can download from https://code.google.com/p/selenium/downloads.
+To run the tests, you need to first run selenium-server-standalone, which you can download from https://code.google.com/p/selenium/downloads.